 Dr. Laugero's research is aimed at understanding the role and underpinnings of chronic psychosocial stress in dysfunctional eating behaviors, particularly as they relate to obesity and the metabolic syndrome.

-Dr. Lönnerdal's research program is focused on two main areas: infant/pediatric nutrition and trace element metabolism.
+Dr. Lönnerdal's research program is focused on bioactive components in breast milk, infant/pediatric nutrition and trace element metabolism.

 Dr. Mackenzie´s research focuses on the role of diet and other lifestyle factors in cancer development and prevention.
 Current research projects include: 1) Understanding the cellular and molecular mechanisms involved in the link between obesity, inflammation and cancer; 2) Evaluating the role of zinc in pancreatic carcinogenesis; and 3) Investigating the use of select nutraceuticals as potential chemopreventive agents.